 - I am haunted by waters

-- Parable of the Palace :: J. L. Borges
+- Everything and Nothing (edit) :: J. L. Borges

 . . . feast on ancient books to the lazy enchanting lap of wavelets in the Floating Library, in memoriam of Dr. Sineokov, who had drowned at just that spot in the city river.
 The grinding of chains, the little gallery with its orange-colored lamp shades, the plash, the water's smooth surface oiled by the moon, and, in the distance, lights flickering past in the black web of a lofty bridge . . .